meitalbensinai/AlgoTrainingNoSol/Basic/README.md

 ########################################################

-FROM NOW ON PERFORM THE REST OF THE TRAINING ON GIT!!!
+OPEN A GIT!!
+FROM NOW ON PERFORM THE REST OF THE TRAINING ON YOUR PERSONAL GIT - YOU ARE NOT A CHILD ANYMORE.

 ########################################################

 # Python

-If not familar with python, ead the next textbook, answer one question from each section:
+If not familar with python, read the next textbook (make sure you understand the concepts):

 https://python-textbok.readthedocs.io/en/1.0/

+up to Object oriented programming chapter.

+Answer two questions from each of the next sections: Python basics,Variables and scope, Selection control statements, Collections, Loop control statements, Errors and exceptions, Functions, Classes, Object oriented programming.

 If familair with python, read the following notebook: